What is a Blepharoplasty?

 - The ‘skin pinch’ blepharoplasty removes only a bit of skin.
 This is effective if you have strong lower eyelid support and only a little extra skin.

 - The use of hyaluronic acid (HA) fillers is a nonsurgical alternative for the lower eyelids.
 Restylane, Juvéderm, and other soft tissue fillers can be injected into the tear trough (crescent-shaped under-eye area) to rejuvenate the appearance of the under-eye area.
 Results are varied and last approximately six months.

 - Natural Fat Transfer to the cheekbone area can also be effective in hiding under eye bags and grooves.

 What will my eyelid surgery incisions and scars be like?

-Upper eyelid surgery: Dr. Gruber will mark the natural lines and creases of your lids and keep your scars as hidden as possible along these natural folds.
+Upper eyelid surgery: Dr. Su will mark the natural lines and creases of your lids and keep your scars as hidden as possible along these natural folds.
 Fine sutures will be used to close the incisions, thereby minimizing scar visibility.

 Your initial consultation appointment